 A special fee of \$7.50 per quarter is charged all students for welding supplies and material furnished by the school.
-It is also necessary for welding students to provide themselves with specified items of equipment.

 Other Classes

 Classes may be initiated at any time during the school year.
 Any time that the needs of industry assure a continuous enrollment of ten or more students, a class will be organized to fulfill the need.